 Phoenix is a nice city with a lot of great restaurants and shopping, but I also think that you could stop for lunch and then get back on the road to head to Tucson within the same day.
 If you enjoy museums, the Heard is a great one.
 For architecture and design buffs, Taliesin West is a must-see.
 This is where Frank Lloyd Wright created his desert laboratory with his apprentices.
 It's not just a place that he built; it's a place that he frequented.
 That's cool.

 Want to add a detour to the Grand Canyon or Sedona?
-Read more about our trip to both geologic wonders!
+Get our itinerary here.

 Day 5, continued.
 Drive to Tucson (~1 hour, 45 minutes).

 Eat dinner and make it an early night (unless you got there late).
 Either way, go to bed!

 When you think of the West, you probably think of saguaro cacti.
 Come to the desert and see these beautiful giants.
 Overnight in Tucson

 Day 7: Time to get out of Dodge...er, Tucson.

 Consider stopping by Tombstone (that is a very multi-layered Western joke).
 I hear that it's very kitschy including re-enactments at the O.K.
 Corral.
 That is OK by me...(wink, wink).
 Tombstone is just 1 hour and 11 minutes down I-10.